distantnative/retour-for-kirby/.github/README.md

 [![License](https://img.shields.io/badge/license-MIT-7ea328.svg?style=for-the-badge)](https://opensource.org/licenses/MIT)
 [![Donate](https://img.shields.io/badge/Give-back-c82829.svg?style=for-the-badge)](https://paypal.me/distantnative)

-Plugin for [Kirby 3](https://getkirby.com) offering redirect management with pattern placeholders, support for most common HTTP status codes as well as 404 logging.
+Plugin for [Kirby 3](https://getkirby.com) which adds a Panel view where you can manage redirects for your website.
+Redirects feature pattern placeholders, support for most common HTTP status codes as well as 404 tracking.
 Make sure to take your visitors where they are heading.

 ![Screenshots](screenshots.jpeg)